Seven Principles of Leave No Trace

 What effect does a footstep have?
 The answer is, it depends!

 A footstep means different things to a young tree or pasture, to leaf litter or fragile soil, to a gravelly river bank or rain forest moss.
-Unfortunately, trampling causes vegetation damage and soil erosion in virtually every environment.
 Recovery that takes a year in some environments might take 25 years in others.
+Sticking to the tracks is best because they are specifically made for walking on.

-Avoid non-durable surfaces such as soft plants, riparian zones, muddy sites, and fragile soil layers.
-When travelling along a shoreline, walk on durable surfaces and spread out while when travelling on the tops watch out for smaller plants and boggy areas.
-Above all avoid travelling, particularly by bike or in large groups when the tracks are wet.
-One group travelling on a wet day can do years of damage to a track.
+If there are no tracks, avoid non-durable ground such as soft plants, stream edges, muddy sites, and fragile soil layers.
+When travelling along a shoreline, walk on durable surfaces and spread out while when travelling on the tops above the treeline.
+Watch out for smaller plants and boggy areas.

 "Man is the conscious mind of Mother Earth and plays a vital part in the regulation of her life support systems and man's duty is to enhance and sustain those systems" - Rev Maori Marsden & Te Aroha Henare